Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 In our laboratory it will be interesting to have such a tool because we could restart the haproxy process to have the update the init script to add new servers.

+### Task 2 : Add a tool to manage membership in the web server cluster

 ### Difficulties
 #### Task 1
 In this task no difficulties were encountered.